Peki'in: Identification with ancient Peki'in

 A set of Jewish traditions is associated with a certain Peki'in, often appearing in writing under the names Baka, Paka and Peki'in, near Lod.
 According to the Talmud, Rabbi Joshua ben Hananiah ran a Beth Midrash, Rabbi Shimon bar Yochai and his son Rabbi Elazar ben Shimon, hid in a cave from the Romans for 13 years, and Shimon bar Yochai went on to teach at the city.
-However, the mis-identification of Rabbinic Peki'in with Peki'in-Buqei'a is of Ottoman time, and other sites in the vicinity of Rehovot have also been suggested.
+However, the mis-identification of Rabbinic Peki'in with Peki'in-Buqei'a is from the Ottoman period, and other sites in the vicinity of Rehovot have also been suggested.
 The first writing where the name Peki'in undoubtedly refers to this village is from a 1765 Hebrew travel book.
+In February 2017, during conservation work in a courtyard adjacent to the village synagogue, an 1,800-year-old limestone capital engraved with two Hebrew inscriptions was uncovered.
+The Israel Antiquities Authority announced the find, and a preliminary analysis suggested the inscriptions were dedications honoring donors to a synagogue, indicating a Jewish presence in the village during the Roman period.

 Crusader and Mamluk periods

 In the Crusader era, Peki'in was known under the name of Bokehel.
 Together with several other villages in the area, it was part of the lordship of St. George, one of the largest in the Acre area.
 In the 12th century it was held by Henry de Milly, after his death it was inherited by his three daughters.

 Henry de Milly's third and youngest daughter, Agnes of Milly, married Joscelin III.
 In 1220 their daughter Beatrix de Courtenay and her husband Otto von Botenlauben, Count of Henneberg, sold their land, including "one third of the fief of St. George", and "one third of the village of Bokehel", to the Teutonic Knights.
 During this era the village was connected by a road to Castellum Regis.

 The presence of a Druze community in the village in the early Mamluk period is attested by the geographer Shams al-Din al-Dimashqi (1257–1327).